ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Introduction

 On the other hand, white-box MIAs assume access to model weights or gradients.
-While this is still an assumption, this scenario is increasingly realistic, as many modern models are released with their full parameters publicly available (e.g., via platforms such as Hugging Face).
+While this is a restrictive assumption, this scenario is increasingly realistic, as many modern models are released with their parameters publicly available (e.g., via platforms such as Hugging Face).
 White-box MIAs have shown strong performance by leveraging gradients and activations~\citep{nasr2019comprehensive,leino2020stolen}, or influence scores~\citep{cohen2024membership}.
-However, despite these advances, current white-box attacks still fall short compared to the best black-box approaches when evaluated under stringent criteria such as the true-positive rate (TPR) at very low false-positive rates (FPR), which has been suggested as a reliable evaluation perspective by \citet{carlini2022membership}.
+However, despite these advances, current white-box attacks still lag behind the best black-box approaches when evaluated under stringent criteria such as the true-positive rate (TPR) at very low false-positive rates (FPR), which has been suggested as a reliable evaluation criterion by \citet{carlini2022membership}.

-We propose \emph{ImpMIA}, a white-box membership inference attack that is the first to adapt neural network implicit bias theory for this task (see our approach overview in \Cref{fig:teaser}).
-Unlike prior approaches, our attack does not rely on reference models and is therefore unaffected by the common assumptions in reference-model methods. \emph{ImpMIA} requires no knowledge of the target model’s training procedure or data distribution, operating in a realistic scenario where only the model weights and a superset of the training data are available.
+We propose \emph{ImpMIA}, a white-box membership inference attack that is the first to adapt neural network \emph{Implicit-Bias} theory for this task (see Approach Overview in Fig.~\ref{fig:teaser}).
+Unlike prior approaches, our attack does not rely on training any reference models, and is therefore unaffected by the common assumptions in reference-model methods. \emph{ImpMIA} requires no knowledge of the target model’s training procedure or data distribution, operating in a no auxiliary-knowledge scenario where only the model weights are known, and a \emph{superset} of the training data is available.

-Our attack builds on the theory of implicit bias in neural networks, which shows that gradient-based optimization tends to converge to solutions that satisfy the Karush–Kuhn–Tucker (KKT) optimality conditions of a certain maximum-margin problem~\citep{lyu2019gradient,ji2020directional}.
+Our attack builds on the implicit-bias theory in neural nets, which shows that gradient-based optimization tends to converge to solutions that satisfy the Karush–Kuhn–Tucker (KKT) optimality conditions of a certain maximum-margin problem~\citep{lyu2019gradient,ji2020directional}.
 In practice, this implies that the trained parameters of a network can be approximately expressed as a linear combination of per-sample gradients from the training set.
-Given a set of candidate samples and the trained network weights, we optimize a set of coefficients—one for each sample—that best reconstructs the network parameters.
+Given a set of candidate samples and the trained network weights, we \emph{optimize} a set of coefficients—one per sample—that best reconstructs the network parameters.
 This provides the key signal: training samples are expected to receive significantly larger coefficients, while non-members remain small.